 Normal TSH levels for the average adult range from 0.4 ‑ 4.0 mIU/L (milli-international units per liter) (3).

-However, many organisations agree that a reading of 2.5 or less is truly ideal, with anything 2.5 – 4.0 mIU/L considered “at risk”.
+However, many organizations agree that a reading of 2.5 or less is truly ideal for normal thyroid levels, with anything 2.5 – 4.0 mIU/L considered “at risk”.

-For those on thyroxine, goal TSH level is between 0.5 to 2.5 mU/L.
+For those on thyroxine, the ideal TSH normal range is between 0.5 to 2.5 mU/L.

 The reference ranges alter slightly as we grow older and if you are pregnant: